-For more details, follow the links you will find within the article itself, at the bottom of this page, and in the blue box to reach additional articles on this website and other sources of information.
-Included are links to the best fishing spots in neighboring counties.
+For more details, follow the links you will find within this article and at the bottom of this page that will take you to more detailed articles on our website.
+Included below are links to the best fishing spots in neighboring counties.

 Note that you’ll need a Columbia River endorsement (in addition to the appropriate license and tag) to fish for salmon, steelhead and sturgeon in the rivers.

 Incorporated cities in Clackamas County are Barlow, Canby, Damascus, Estacada, Gladstone, Happy Valley, Johnson City, Lake Oswego, Milwaukie, Molalla, Oregon City, Rivergrove, Sandy, West Linn, most of Wilsonville and part of Tualatin.

 Listed alphabetically, here are some of the best fishing spots in Clackamas County:

 This 1-acre pond in Canby City Park is open for young anglers (age 17 or under) or anyone with a disability who possesses a special ODFW permit.

 The pond is stocked with hatchery rainbow trout, typically in March and April, and also has some warmwater fish.